Crowding Out The Noise: Algorithmic Collective Action Under Differential Privacy: Acknowledgements

 \section{Acknowledgements}

-The resources used in preparing this research were provided, in part, by the Province of Ontario, the Government of Canada through CIFAR, and companies sponsoring the Vector Institute~\url{www.vectorinstitute.ai/partnerships/}.
+The resources used in preparing this research were provided, in part, by the Province of Ontario, the Government of Canada through CIFAR, and companies sponsoring the Vector Institute (\url{www.vectorinstitute.ai/partnerships/}).
 The authors thank the Digital Research Alliance of Canada for computing resources.
-Ulrich Aïvodji is supported by NSERC Discovery grant (RGPIN-2022-04006) and IVADO's Canada First Research Excellence Fund to develop Robust, Reasoning and Responsible Artificial Intelligence (R$^3$AI) grant (RG-2024-290714).
+Ulrich Aïvodji is supported by an NSERC Discovery grant (RGPIN-2022-04006) and an IVADO's Canada First Research Excellence Fund to develop Robust, Reasoning and Responsible Artificial Intelligence (R$^3$AI) grant (RG-2024-290714).
+Elliot Creager is supported by an NSERC Discovery grant (RGPIN-2024-05116).